EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

     - `src/views/` - For adding pages to render based on vue-router routes

 ### Create first composable for Invoice `useInvoice`
-The composable is named `useInvoice.ts` and it will have following purposes:
+The composable is named `useInvoice.ts` and it will serve the following purposes:

 - Handle invoice and invoice items data
 - Add methods for adding, editing and removing invoice items